Always be aware of UVic generative AI guidelines and policies.

 What is new in APA's official approach to referencing A.I. generated text?

-These core elements on A.I. usage should be shared in an APA style publication:
+These core elements of your A.I. usage should be shared in an APA style publication:

 Where to disclose these core elements in your publication: